The-Jopetnah-Foundation-TJF/the-jopetnah-foundation/README.md

 - Founding board members and advisors
 - An initial legal/incorporation partner
 - Early corporate and institutional co-founders

+**Current Donor Readiness & Fiscal Sponsorship:** TJF is currently finalizing its legal registration as a Company Limited by Guarantee and NGO in Uganda.
+For international donors and diaspora members who require tax-deductibility (such as US 501(c)(3) equivalence) before contributing, TJF is pursuing fiscal sponsorship.
+Our strategy is to onboard as a partner on **GlobalGiving.org**, a recognized platform that allows US and UK donors to make tax-deductible contributions to vetted grassroots organizations globally.
+Once our registration is complete and our pilot data is collected, we will launch a GlobalGiving campaign to unlock corporate matching funds and recurring diaspora giving.
+If you are a registered US/UK fiscal sponsor or an established NGO interested in a sub-grantee partnership, please reach out to us directly.

 **Interested?** Open an issue in this repo, or reach out at `partnerships@jopetnahfoundation.org` *(placeholder — update once the domain/email is live)*.